 Your mission, if you choose to accept it, is to find the right balance of features and intuitiveness.

 In your investigations, ask about what companies are currently using their software.
-If respectable companies are on their roster, that’s a positive sign.
+If a well known cannabis cultivator or brand is on their roster, that’s a positive sign.
 It’s also good to look at similar companies, in nature and size, that have worked with the vendor in question.

 Sometimes seed to sale vendors are willing to connect you to one of their customers who’s willing to speak about their experience.
 This is a great chance to ask the tough questions that the vendor might be biased in answering directly.

-Ultimately, you want to ensure your software provider won’t disappear off the face of the earth three months from now and that they have a good reputation in the cannabis industry.
+Ultimately, you want to ensure your software provider won’t disappear off the face of the earth three months from now and that they have a good reputation in the marijuana industry.